metalman3797/Cura-Dremel-Printer-Plugin/README.md

 15. `00 00` = A two-byte little-endian ushort number containing the left extruder temperature. (always zero for Ideabuilder3D20)
 16. `01` = A one byte unsigned number containing the material for the right extruder.
 0 is ABS, 1 is PLA, 2 is dissolvable material, 15 is no material (Always 1 for Ideabuilder 3D20)
 17. `ff` = A one byte unsigned number containing the material for the left extruder.
 0 is ABS, 1 is PLA, 2 is dissolvable material, 15 is no material (Always 15 for Ideabuilder 3D20)
-18. A bitmap containing the preview image that the Dremel 3D20 will use to display on the screen (See the usage instructions [step 5](#Step5))  This plugin uses an image of size 80x60 pixels for the preview image, and automatically rescales user-selected and screenshot images to be 80x60.
+18. A bitmap containing the preview image that the Dremel 3D20 will use to display on the screen (See the [usage instructions](#Using_the_Plugin))  This plugin uses an image of size 80x60 pixels for the preview image, and automatically rescales user-selected and screenshot images to be 80x60.
 19. Standard 3d printer gcode (Marlin flavor seems to be working, but if you encounter issues please feel free to raise them [here](https://github.com/timmehtimmeh/Cura-Dremel-3D20-Plugin/issues/new)

 ---